luvcodes/PythonAndAI/Supervised Machine Learning Regression and Classification/week1/3.Practice Quiz Supervised vs unsupervised learning/Practice quiz Supervised vs unsupervised learning.md

-1.
-第 1 个问题
-Which are the two common types of supervised learning?
+1. Which are the two common types of supervised learning?
 (Choose two)

 A.Classification